ChackDan/PStemp/Remove-AzureRmServiceFabricNodeType.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmServiceFabricNodeType** can remove nodes from specific node type Remove a existing node type from the cluster, note, it can't remove primary node type
+Use **Remove-AzureRmServiceFabricNodeType** to remove all nodes from specific node type and the node type from a cluster.
+This command cannot be used to delete the primary node type

 ## EXAMPLES